BritishBambi/The-Waypoint-PP4/README.md

 This would allow further input and interaction from Users.
 Forms would be created so that comments would be left under reviews that could be liked or disliked to reflect public opinion.
 This would add a deeper user meaning to reviews and would inspire discussion on Reviews themselves rather than the game in general.
 This would be an ideal feature to add next into the project.

 ## Testing

+A mix of Manual and Automated testing was used in this project to make sure every element of the site worked in the intended manor.

 A full detailed breakdown of the testing procedures and methodology can be found in the testing.md file [here](TESTING.md)